ABOUT UNITED RELIGIONS INITIATIVE

 - Commitment to personal and organizational learning as part of a diverse global community.

-- Ability to occasionally travel domestically and internationally.
+- Ability to travel domestically and internationally, comfortable doing so alone.